racz16/WebGL-GLSL-Editor/BUILD.md

     You have to run this script again, every time you change the AntlrGlslLexer.g4 or the AntlrGlslParser.g4 files in the syntaxes folder.

-10. Run the extension

-    Open the repository's root folder in Visual Studio Code and press F5.
+10. Open the repository's root folder in Visual Studio Code

+    ```bash
+    code .
+    ```

+    When Visual Studio Code opens, it'll suggest you to install the recommanded extensions.
+They're all useful, but __TypeScript + Webpack Problem Matchers__ is required, without it, you won't be able to run the extension.

+11. Press __F5__, to run the extension.
+In the __Run and Debug__ tab, you can choose between the desktop and the web version.

+    By running the __run-in-browser__ script, you can try the web extension in an actual browser.

 ### Package the extension (optional)

-11. Package the extension <!-- markdownlint-disable-line MD029 -->
+12. Package the extension <!-- markdownlint-disable-line MD029 -->

     If you want to create all 11 platform-specific packages (will open 11 terminals)